-Desimone has a total of 64 stroke-play victories in his Cal career and has coached 13 All-Americans (Arroyo, Furth, Hagy, Homa, Jeff Hood, Kim, Larson, Lee, Mina, Stalter, Tomasulo, Weaver, Wi) who have earned 20 All-American honors including a school-record five during the 2012-13 season.
-Hagy was a three-time All-American, while Homa, Kim, Stalter, Tomasulo and Weaver were each named twice.
+Desimone has a total of 66 stroke-play victories in his Cal career through the fall of 2015 and has coached 13 All-Americans (Arroyo, Furth, Hagy, Homa, Jeff Hood, Kim, Larson, Lee, Mina, Stalter, Tomasulo, Weaver, Wi) who have earned 20 All-American honors including a school-record five during the 2012-13 season.
+Hagy was a three-time All-American, while Homa, Kim, Stalter, Tomasulo and Weaver were each selected twice.

 The Bears have also had success in the classroom during Desimone’s tenure with 13 All-America Scholars (Bill Albers, Scott Carlyle, Chun, Dan Coyle, Furth, Gandranata, Hagy, Hale, Murphy, Stalter, Tomasulo, Weaver, Michael Wilson) that have combined to earn the award given only to juniors and seniors 23 times.
-Hagy, Stalter and Weaver all earned the honor in each of the last two seasons to join Albers, Chun, Carlyle, Furth, Hale, Tomasulo and Wilson as two-time honorees.
+Albers, Chun, Carlyle, Furth, Hale, Hagy, Stalter, Tomasulo, Weaver and Wilson are two-time honorees.
 Carlyle was also selected a first-team Academic All-American in 2003-04, while Hagy was a first-team Capital One Academic All-America® Division I Men’s At-Large selection in 2013-14, becoming the first Cal golfer since Carlyle to earn first-team Academic All-America honors from the College Sports Information Directors of America (CoSIDA).
-Hagy’s academic prowess also helped earn him the Byron Nelson Award in 2013-14, as well as the Pac-12 Scholar-Athlete of the Year and a Tom Hansen Conference Medal.
+Hagy’s academic prowess also helped him earn the Byron Nelson Award, as well as the Pac-12 Scholar-Athlete of the Year and a Tom Hansen Conference Medal in 2013-14.
 In addition, he was a third-team 2012-13 Capital One Academic All-America® pick for the Division I Men’s At-Large squad.

-Tomasulo and Kim are both currently playing on the Web.com Tour, while An is on the European Tour and Stalter the European Challenge Tour.
+Homa, Tomasulo and Weaver are currently playing on the Web.com Tour, while Stalter is on the European Challenge Tour.
 All have played in PGA TOUR and Web.com Tour events along with Hagy, Hamilton, Jesse Ruda, Weaver and Wilson.
-Several others have played professionally on other tours around the globe, with George Gandranata (PGA TOUR China), Hagy, Hale, Jeff Hamm (PGA TOUR Canada), Michael Jensen, Lee (Japan Golf Tour), Mina (PGA TOUR China) and Weaver currently active in the professional ranks.
+Several others have played professionally on other tours around the globe, with George Gandranata, Hale, Jeff Hamm, Michael Jensen, Lee and Weaver currently active in the professional ranks.

 Desimone and his players have also had success at high-level national and international events in the world of amateur golf.
 Desimone had the honor of being the head coach of the American team at the 2014 Palmer Cup at Walton Heath Golf Club near South of London with Hagy one of his players.
 Kim, Stalter, Tomasulo and Weaver have also played in the Palmer Cup, while Homa, Kim and Weaver have competed in the Walker Cup.
-All but Hagy (2014) and Tomasulo (2003) participated for their country in 2013.
+All participated for their country in 2013 other than Hagy (2014) and Tomasulo (2003).

 In August of 2012 Cal players made arguably the strongest showing ever by active members of the same collegiate team at the U.S. Amateur at Cherry Hills Country Club, when four of the school’s national-best five qualifiers reached the Round of 64.
 Weaver finished as the runner up to earn his spot in the Masters, while Hagy reached the semifinals, Homa the Round of 32 and Kim the Round of 64.
 Walker Huddy was also a participant in the stroke-play portion of the event.